onetcenter/web-services-samples/csharp-dotnet/README.md

 # C# Code Samples for O\*NET Web Services

-`BatchCoder.cs` is a non-interactive console app which codes a JSON file of job titles to O*NET-SOC occupations. `BatchCoder.sln` and `BatchCoder.csproj` are Visual Studio files for compiling the application.
+`BatchCoder/BatchCoder.cs` is a non-interactive console app which codes a JSON file of job titles to O*NET-SOC occupations.

-`KeywordSearch.cs` is an interactive console app which demonstrates the occupation keyword search. `KeywordSearch.sln` and `KeywordSearch.csproj` are Visual Studio files for compiling the application.
+`KeywordSearch/KeywordSearch.cs` is an interactive console app which demonstrates the occupation keyword search.

 `OnetWebService.cs` is a utility class you may use in your own applications.